DavidWells/analytics/site/main/source/utils/cookies.md

 description: Utility library for managing HTML cookies
 ---

-[Tiny](https://bundlephobia.com/result?p=@analytics/cookie-utils) cookie utility library with fallbacks.
+A tiny <!-- AUTO-GENERATED-CONTENT:START (pkgSize) -->`474 bytes`<!-- AUTO-GENERATED-CONTENT:END --> cookie utility library with fallbacks.

 This module will automatically fail back to global window storage if `cookies` are not available.